José García (pitcher, born 1985)

-José Luis García (born January 7, 1985) is a retired Major League Baseball pitcher who played for the Florida Marlins in 2006.
+José Luis García (born January 7, 1985) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Florida Marlins in 2006.

+Career

-García spent part of two seasons in minor league baseball for the Florida Marlins before making his major league debut on September 11, 2006.
+García spent part of two seasons in minor league baseball for the Florida Marlins.
+On November 18, 2005, the Florida Marlins added García to their 40-man roster to protect him from the Rule 5 draft.
+García making his major league debut on September 11, 2006.
 In six different minor league levels, he posted a 16–15 record with 248 strikeouts and a 3.37 ERA in 40 starts.
-He made five appearances for Florida, giving up six runs with eight strikeouts and a 4.91 ERA in 11.0 innings of relief work.
+He made five appearances for Florida, giving up six runs with eight strikeouts and a 4.91 ERA in 11 innings of relief work.

 García also represented the Marlins in the 2006 All-Star Futures Game at PNC Park.

-Garcia was sidelined for the 2007 season after undergoing Tommy John surgery.
+García was sidelined for the 2007 season after undergoing Tommy John surgery.
 He was claimed off waivers by the Oakland Athletics on October 11, 2007.
-On December 5, 2007, Garcia was designated for assignment.
-Garcia became a free agent at the end of the 2008 season, after playing in only 11 games in 2008.
+On December 5, 2007, García was designated for assignment.
+García became a free agent at the end of the 2008 season, after playing in only 11 games in 2008.